About Us

 Teresa Brierley, Catholic Diocese, Maitland-Newcastle

-Tom Stuart, Charlestown-Garden Suburbs Uniting Church
+Tom Stuart, Charlestown-Garden Suburbs Uniting Church, member of NSWCA Board

 Dave Belcher, Community Disability Alliance Hunter

-Peter Coughlan - Treasurer, Friend of the Alliance
+Lou Johnston, Friend of the Alliance

 MODEL, PURPOSE